merely-useful/py-rse/index.md

 Jun is now working on his first Python package.
-He's added better error handling so he and his users get better information when something goes wrong, he's implemented some testing strategies to give him and his users confidence his code works, and he's improved his documentation.
+He's added better error handling so he and his users get better information when something goes wrong, he's implemented some testing strategies to give him and his users confidence that his code works, and he's improved his documentation.
 Jun has also added a license, a Code of Conduct and contributing guidelines to his project repo, and has already had a contribution that fixes some typos in the documentation.